microsoft/hackwithazure/az-hack.md

 # az hack

 `az hack` is a command-line utility for quickly bootstrapping Azure resources commonly used for a student hack project.
-By using `az hack create`, you can quickly provision
+With `az hack create` you will be able to spin up and configure databases, web hosting, and even artificial intelligence.

 ## Provisioned resources